vitalbiodiversity/vitalbiodiversity.github.io/index.md

 Pursuing real innovation demands more creative proposals.
 Avant-garde ideas that are less technology-driven and much more fundamentally engaged with the living planet.
 It is only in this way that important new ecosystem data can be used to respond to ecological crises.

-The main vision of the Kunming-Montreal Global Biodiversity Framework (KMGBF), signed by 196 countries, is <span style="color:#71BE44;">'a world of living in harmony with nature by 2050'.</span> ‘a world of living in harmony with nature by 2050.’
-This calls for technologies that do not just deliver ecosystem data but also embed this global vision into their design.
+The main vision of the Kunming-Montreal Global Biodiversity Framework (KMGBF), signed by 196 countries, is <span style="color:#71BE44;">'a world of living in harmony with nature by 2050'.</span> This calls for technologies that do not just deliver ecosystem data but also embed this global vision into their design.
 This brief calls for designers, developers, and other future-makers to propose biodiversity data systems that are as alive as the ecosystems they are connected to.

 <br>
 <br>